History and Archaeology

 Modules

-The Dissertation (Extended Independent Study) is an 8,000 -10,000 thesis on a subject of a student’s choice.
+The History Dissertation (Extended Independent Study) is an 8,000-10,000 thesis on a subject you will agree with your supervisor.
 It makes an original contribution to historical knowledge and understanding.

-Rites Religions and Ritual - 30 credits
+Rites, Religions and Ritual - 30 credits

-This module examines the ranges of approaches, methods and themes relating to the study of religion, ritual and belief in past societies
+This module examines the ranges of approaches, methods and themes relating to the study of religion, ritual and belief in past societies.

 The Archaeology of Conflict - 30 credits